WhyNotHugo/python-barcode/docs/writers/index.rst

     The foreground and text color of the created barcode as *string*.
     Defaults to **black**.

+.. versionadded:: 0.6

+:center_text:
+    If true (the default) the text is centered under the barcode else left aligned.

 .. note::
    Some barcode classes change the above defaults to fit in some kind of specification.